novel-zlood/novel-zlood.github.io/source/_posts/site/site-17.md

 ---

-## 7. Simple Things and Things You Can't Stop Even When You Know (1)
+## 7. Simple Things and Unstoppable Things (1)

-"His movements are so predictable."
+"His movements are predictable."

 "Right?"

-After the end of the A-match period.
+After the end of the international match period.

-The league schedule resumed.
+The league schedule restarted.

-Coach Alain Lavin stared intently at a player's gameplay with a stern expression.
+Coach Alain Levagne watched a player's game with a stern expression.

-"This could definitely be a weakness, right?"
+"This can definitely be a weakness, right?"

-"The chances are high."
+"Highly likely."

-Just like Assistant Coach Matteo said.
+As Chief Coach Matteo said.

-The player on the screen repeatedly performed predictable movements.
+The player on the screen was making predictable movements.

-However, he had so many strengths that he could penetrate the opponents and create opportunities with those strengths.
+But he managed to break through the opponents and create opportunities with his many strengths.

 Park Minho.

-He's an outstanding player.
+An incredible player.

-Especially, his ability to learn something is as fast as a computer reading data.
+Especially, his ability to learn was as fast as a computer reading data.

-He learned other players' movements just by watching highlight videos and analysis videos available within the club.
+Just by watching highlight videos or analysis videos available within the club, he learned other players' movements.

-But that wasn't always an advantage.
+That wasn't always a strength.

-Park Minho lacked creative movements.

-And he lacked the ability to apply basic skills in creative ways.
+Park Minho lacked creative movements and the ability to apply basic skills.

-Some might question this.
+Some might wonder.

-How can a playmaker who produces sharp passes every game lack creativity?
+A playmaker who delivers sharp passes in every game lacks creativity?

 But.

-Good passes and creative movements are different things.
+Good passes and creative movements are different.

-Park Minho is a player who can make good passes.
+Park Minho was a player who could deliver good passes.

-But on the contrary, he couldn't create creative movements that could change the game.
+However, he was the type who could not create game-changing creative movements.

-Additionally, there were still unproven aspects.
+Moreover, there was still an unproven aspect.

-So far, he had played against teams of similar or lower levels, so it was tough for opponents to track his movements and passes.
+So far, he has played against teams of similar or lower levels, and the opponents struggled to keep up with Park Minho's movements and passes.

-But what if he faced a strong team?
+But if he faces a strong team?

-Would they really not be able to target Park Minho, who shows similar patterns of passes and movements?
+Will they really be unable to target Park Minho, who shows similar patterns of passes and movements?

 "Absolutely not."

-No matter how well Park Minho could mimic other players' movements, if his patterns were consistent, they would definitely be read.
+No matter how well Park Minho can mimic various players' movements, if the pattern is consistent, it will definitely be read.

-"As you can see in this scene, he moved to the same position and made the same passes in all five games."
+"If you look at this scene, he moves to the same position and makes the same pass in all five games."

-"It will definitely be read eventually."
+"It will definitely be read later."

-"He has playmaking skills, but... there are too many predictable movements and passes."
+"He has playmaking ability, but... there are too many predictable movements and passes."

-Therefore, until he promoted to Serie A.
+Therefore, until he was promoted to Serie A.

-Coach Alain Lavin planned to change Park Minho.
+Coach Alain Levagne planned to change Park Minho.

 Of course, he didn't plan to change him immediately.

-First, he planned to further enhance Park Minho's strengths.
+For now, he planned to further enhance Park Minho's strengths.

-In his opinion, not all 11 players on the field needed to have outstanding creativity or application skills.
+In his opinion, not all 11 players on the field needed outstanding creativity or adaptability.

-Was there a reason to demand creative passes and movements from Park Minho?
+Is there a reason to demand creative passes and movements from Park Minho?

-He was convinced.
+He was sure.

 With Park Minho's strengths.

-Even simple play would be sufficient.
+Even simple plays would be enough.

-"A play they can't stop even when they know."
+"Plays that can't be stopped even if you know them."

-Some football fans even mocked it as 'macro.'
+Some soccer fans even mocked him as 'macro.'

-Surprisingly, a right winger who rose to world-class with just that one pattern.
+Surprisingly, that one pattern elevated him to the world-class level as a right winger.

 "Just like Arjen Robben..."

-To the extent that there was a saying, "You can't stop Robben's play even if you know it."
+No wonder the saying "You can't stop Robben's play even if you know it" went around.

-Of course, even Robben mixed in patterns of connecting passes to Philipp Lahm turning behind him when Pep Guardiola took over Bayern Munich.
+Of course, even Robben mixed in a pattern of passing to Philipp Lahm coming around behind him during Pep Guardiola's tenure at Bayern.

 Anyway.

-The immediate way to develop Park Minho was to polish his strengths.
+For now, the way to develop Park Minho was to sharpen his strengths.

-"Did you see that?"
+"Did you see it?"

-"Yes, I saw it.
-Mino's debut as a striker."

-"He's really amazing at learning things."
+"Yes, Minho's debut at the front line."

+"His learning ability is truly amazing."

-"Yes, he's truly an outstanding player."
+"Yes, he's a truly amazing player."

-The more he thought about it, the deeper Coach Alain Lavin's smile grew at Park Minho's boundless potential.
+The more he thought about it, the deeper Coach Alain Levagne's smile grew, impressed by Park Minho's limitless potential.

 * * *

 A few days after returning to Parma.

-Santiago said to me, "Mino!
-Aren't you playing on the right wing now?"
+Santiago said to me, "Minho!
+Aren't you playing on the right flank now?"

-And that word became reality.
+And that word became a seed.

-Recently, in practice, Coach Alain Lavin often placed me on the right wing.
+Recently, in practice, Coach Alain Levagne had been placing me on the right flank more often.

-Moreover, the training was simple.
+Moreover, the training was quite simple.

-Either crossing the ball.
+Either crossing the ball or cutting inside for a shot.

-Or cutting inside to shoot.

 So it felt a bit awkward.

 I definitely felt more comfortable in the center.

-But that didn't mean I was terrible on the wing.
+Not that I'm terrible on the flank.

-It was just a matter of preference.
+It's just a matter of preference.

-That lazy guy said he was full while watching me.
+The lazybones said he was satisfied seeing me like that.

-Yeah, I don't need to hear that from an idiot who had to pay a 50 euro fine for being late.
+Yeah, like I'd listen to a fool who got fined 50 euros for being late.

 Anyway.

-That lazy guy always tried to skip training and fool around whenever he had a bit of free time.
+This lazybones clearly wants to skip training and play around whenever he has some free time.

-But he wasn't lazy to the point of neglecting training.
+But he's not lazy to that extent.

-He matched the nickname 'lazy guy' perfectly.
+He matches his nickname 'lazybones' just right.

-And he trained properly when it was time, so it was hard to criticize him entirely.
+He trains properly when he does, so it's hard to criticize him outright.

 He's an adult now.

-Well, he can manage on his own, right?

-Besides, I've been feeling physically stronger recently.
+He can figure it out himself, right?

+More than that, I definitely feel my stamina improving recently.

 I think I can gradually increase my playing time now.

-When I subtly conveyed my opinion, Coach Alain Lavin nodded and agreed.
+When I subtly conveyed my opinion, Coach Alain Levagne nodded in agreement.

-"Alright, Mino!
+"Alright, Minho!
 Let's play a bit more than 60 minutes in the match against Cremonese."

 Great.

-I want to play a full match too.
+I should try playing full-time once.

-I can't always play only 60 minutes, right?
+I can't keep playing only 60 minutes all the time, can I?

 * * *

 Serie B Round 4.

-The match against US Cremonese.
+Match against US Cremonese.

-A team that has been maintaining a mid-table position in Serie B for three years straight.
+A team that has maintained a mid-table position in Serie B for three years straight.

-With our team's strength, we could easily win with our 1.5 team.
+With our team's strength, even a 1.5-tier squad should be enough to beat them.

-But Coach Alain Lavin didn't let his guard down.
+But Coach Alain Levagne didn't let his guard down.

 He placed Franco in the center.

-And I was placed on the right.
+And I was positioned on the right.

-Though it was a different position than usual, I wasn't too worried.
+Although it was a different position from usual, I wasn't too worried.

-I just had to do what I usually did on the left.
+I just needed to play the same way I did on the left.

 (Parma!
 Parma!
 Parma!
 Parma!)